 Power Advisory has published our review and commentary on the updated Ontario Long-Term Energy Plan (LTEP) released by the Minister of Energy.
 You can find it in our Reports section

 Power Advisory LLC is pleased to announce that it has been nominated for a 2013 Game Changer Award from the Canadian Solar Association (CanSIA).
 Power Advisory has been nominated under the Solar Service Excellence category for work with respect to Ontario’s consumer energy price forecast and solar installed cost forecast in association with grid parity analysis.
 We are honoured to be considered.

 CanSIA’s 2013 Game Changer Awards will celebrate those who stand above and rise to the challenges of the solar industry, those who have helped solar mature and those who took up the quest to lead solar in Canada to an even brighter future.

-The Game Changer Award Gala will be held on the night of December 9 at the Fairmont Royal York Hotel in Downtown Toronto.
-More information can be found here.
+The Game Changer Award Gala will be held on the night of December 9th at the Fairmont Royal York Hotel in Downtown Toronto.